Matěj Majka: Return to the Czech Republic

 In August 2020, Majka signed a two-year contract with newly promoted Czech National League club FC MAS Táborsko on a free transfer.
 He made 20 appearances and scored one goal during the 2020–21 season.
 Majka departed the club during the 2021 off-season and on 16 September 2021, he signed a contract with hometown Bohemian League A club FK Baník Sokolov.
 Majka made 26 appearances and scored one goal prior to departing the club in January 2023.

 SV Mitterteich

 In January 2023, Majka transferred to German Landesliga Bayern-Nordost club SV Mitterteich.
 He made 45 appearances and scored three goals prior to his departure in February 2025.

 FK Olympie Březová

 In February 2025, Majka transferred to Czech Fourth Division club FK Olympie Březová.
 He made 14 appearances and scored goal during the remainder of a 2024–25 season in which the club narrowly avoided relegation.
+Majka made 20 appearances and scored one goal during a 2025–26 season in which the club suffered relegation.